First Aliyah: Reasoning and motives

 This migration to Ottoman Palestine was influenced by extensive Zionist activity in Eastern Europe, which inspired a sense of historical and religious connection between the Jewish people and the ancient land, despite its difficult political and economic environment compared to other migration destinations.

 After widespread pogroms in the Russian Empire, known as the "Kiev Pogrom" (1881), the pamphlet "Auto-Emancipation!" by Leon Pinsker was published and the organization "Hibbat Zion" (Lovers of Zion) was established.
-Its members opened branches in many cities and towns, leading to a national awakening among part of the Jewish population in the Pale of Settlement areas, extending beyond the borders of Russia.
+Its members opened branches in many cities and towns, leading to a national awakening among part of the Jewish population in the Pale of Settlement areas, extending beyond the borders of the Russian Empire.
 The rise in antisemitism made the Zionist movement popular, replacing the attitude of integration into European societies.
 On January 11, 1882, the first Lovers of Zion congress, the Focșani Zionist Congress, was held.
 Its participants represented around 70,000 activists, which accounted for one third of Romanian Jews at the time.
-Mosheh Halevy Goldrin, a leader and visionary, called the convention 'the Union for the Agricultural Settlement' and presented a bold plan to organize group emigration to Palestine and Syria and establish farming communities there.
+Mosheh Halevy Goldring, a leader and visionary, called the convention 'the Union for the Agricultural Settlement' and presented a bold plan to organize group emigration to Palestine and Syria and establish farming communities there.

 There, the Central Committee for Settling the Land of Israel and Syria was established.
 It was the first organization dealing with organized immigrant groups to the Land of Israel.
 The committee organized expeditions from Galați on the Danube to the Land of Israel, bringing emigrants from Jewish communities in Romania.
 Through the committee's activities, about 600 people, out of approximately 1,000 early immigrants, settled in nine Moshava, including Rosh Pina and Zichron Yaakov.
 In 1883, the committee ran into financial difficulties and transferred the assets of Zichron Yaakov to Baron Rothschild.

 Many of the immigrants were simply seeking what any other immigrants were seaking: a better life away from pogroms.